Are the departments staying within the allocated budgets?

 Why is budget management a challenge for many companies?

-Based on our experience working with many small to midsize companies, here are some challenges.
+Here are some challenges based on our experience working with many small to midsize companies.

 A common challenge is missing proactive cost controls.